DanushkaSehan/Bistec_Terraform_Azure_Project/README.md

 # AKS IaC and Deployment Assignment

 ## Introduction
-This project demonstrates how to set up an **Azure Kubernetes Service (AKS) cluster** using **Terraform** (Infrastructure as Code) and deploy a **simple containerized application** to it.
-The goal is to gain hands-on experience with AKS, Kubernetes, and deployment automation.
+This project demonstrates how to set up an **AKS cluster** using **Terraform** and deploy a **simple containerized application** to it.
+The goal is to gain handson experience with AKS, Kubernetes, and deployment automation.

 ## Prerequisites
 Ensure you have the following installed before proceeding: